Mythamor/Movie-Recommendation-Web-App/README.md

 ### Key Tazama Features:
 > 1. 🎥 Personalized movie recommendations based on similar movies.
 > 2. 🌐 Mobile responsive web app with playful UI.
 > 3. ✨ A mini-blog for a social touch.
-Users can register, login, create profiles, and, update and delete blogs.
-Social features including likes, comments, shares will be added to v2 of the app.
+Users can register, log in, create profiles, and, update and delete blogs.
+Social features including likes, comments, and shares will be added to v2 of the app.

 ## NLP Recommendation Engine